yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

     ktpass -princ HTTP/DemoService.axway.com@AXWAY.COM -mapuser DemoService -pass Axway123 -out DemoService.keytab -crypto rc4-hmac-nt -kvno 0
     ```

-    Substitute the example realm name with your own domain name.
+    Replace the example realm name with your own domain name.
 Note that the realm name is uppercase.

 The command creates an SPN `HTTP/DemoService.axway.com@AXWAY.COM`, which is mapped to the `DemoService` user account.
-The command also creates a keytab file for the account that you can use later when configuring a Kerberos service for API Gateway in Policy Studio.
+The command also creates a keytab file for the account that you can use later when configuring a Kerberos service for your gateway in Policy Studio.

 If you do not want to create a keytab file, you can use the following command: